WHAT WE TEACH

 Dance Styles

-Ballroom dancing is a form of partnered social and competitive dance that brings an era of old Hollywood to mind.
+Ballroom dancing is a form of social and competitive partner dance that brings an era of old Hollywood to mind.
 Think Fred Astaire and Ginger Rogers—that’s Ballroom.

 American Rhythm